StanislavBratchikov/StanislavBratchikov.github.io/content/_index.md

               * **Automated flow cytometry pipeline:** <br>

-                 Led a year-long [project](https://docs.google.com/presentation/d/10BWF-NMwT0HdYpbd-NxwFP6GKXvv9o0qpw4vTQvvwDQ/edit?usp=sharing) to implement an innovative automated flow cytometry data analysis pipeline using gradient boosting models, significantly reducing data analysis time for wet bench researchers. <br> By automating the data processing and classification steps, the pipeline improved workflow efficiency and allowed for quicker access to critical insights.
-This work was used for multiple projects within the laboratory.
-First author paper based on this work is in progress.
+                 - Led a *year-long* [project](https://docs.google.com/presentation/d/10BWF-NMwT0HdYpbd-NxwFP6GKXvv9o0qpw4vTQvvwDQ/edit?usp=sharing) to implement an innovative automated flow cytometry data analysis pipeline using gradient boosting models, significantly reducing *(1400-fold speedup)* data analysis time for wet bench researchers.
+                 - By automating the data processing and classification steps, the pipeline improved workflow efficiency and allowed for quicker access to critical insights.
+This work was used for multiple projects within the laboratory. *First author paper* based on this work is in progress.
               * **Differential gene expression methods benchmarking:** <br>
-                Worked with [computational biology group](https://www.mimuw.edu.pl/~szczurek/) from the university of Warsaw on a large collaborative project focusing on the analysis of single cell RNA-seq data from hundreds of patients.<br> Benchmarked traditional approaches for differential gene expression methods vs deep learning-based approaches.
-The results of this work were essential for downstream tasks in this project.
-Publication is expected in 2024.
+                 - Worked with [computational biology group](https://www.mimuw.edu.pl/~szczurek/) from the university of Warsaw on a large *collaborative project* focusing on the analysis of single cell RNA-seq data from hundreds of patients.
+                 -  Benchmarked traditional approaches for differential gene expression methods vs deep learning-based approaches.
+The results of this work were essential for downstream tasks in this project. *Publication is expected* in 2024.
               * **Single cell spatial transcriptomics analysis:** <br>
-                [Researched](https://docs.google.com/presentation/d/1l1zRh1nwhJxOKwIodAbxsXKHls5V1DgyfBAeG93__zI/edit?usp=sharing) spatial transcriptomics platforms (Nanostring CosMx, 10x Xenium) that helped bringing these technologies to the lab.
-Utilized various best-practice computational tools and techniques to decipher spatial patterns and identify potential biomarkers associated with pulmonary diseases, assessed publicly available datasets.
+                - [Researched](https://docs.google.com/presentation/d/1l1zRh1nwhJxOKwIodAbxsXKHls5V1DgyfBAeG93__zI/edit?usp=sharing) spatial transcriptomics platforms (Nanostring CosMx, 10x Xenium) that *helped* bringing these technologies to the *laboratory*.
+                - Utilized various best-practice computational tools and techniques to decipher spatial patterns and identify potential biomarkers associated with pulmonary diseases, assessed publicly available datasets.
               * **Single cell RNA-seq data analysis:**<br>
                Analyzed single-cell data from pulmonary samples to gain insights into cellular heterogeneity and molecular changes in disease conditions.
 Employed bioinformatics tools to preprocess and interpret single-cell RNA sequencing data, revealing critical cellular subpopulations and their functional roles.
         - title: Junior Bioinformatician